House Full of Monkeys

 Print Pin Rate

-An easy, delicious pork tenderloin recipe that comes out flavorful, tender, and juicy.
+An easy, delicious pork tenderloin recipe that comes out flavorful, tender, and juicy and has a surprisingly tasty sauce!

 Equipment